lesleycw/f5-xc-waap/docs/lab2/wafPolicy.rst

 #.
 Click the *Save and Exit* button to create the policy

+#.
+You can edit this policy by clicking the three Action dots and clicking "Manage Configuration" from the Action Menu.
+In the "Manage configuration"

+   menu, you can click "Edit Configuration" in the top right hand corner to review various defaults and settings of the WAF policy.

 Video Walkthrough
 ~~~~~~~~~~~~~~~~~
 Optional Video you can watch if you get stuck